meveo-org/mv-calendar/README.md

-    placeholder="Single Calendar"           // the placeholder text when input is empty inline-input                            // displays an inline input at the top of the calendar monday-first                            // changes the first column to Monday instead of Sunday min-year="2010"                         // minimum year allowed in the year spinner max-year="2030"                         // maximum year allowed in the year spinner pattern="MM/DD/YYYY"                    // the date pattern used for masking and formatting the date pattern-matcher="MDY"                   // specify which characters in the pattern are editable pattern-regex="\\d"                     // specify regex used for characters allowed in the pattern .theme="${theme}"                       // theme used in displaying the calendar (light or dark) .selected-date="${this.selectedDate}"   // the Date object that specifies the value of the calendar
+    placeholder="Single Calendar"           // the placeholder text when input is empty inline-input                            // displays an inline input at the top of the calendar monday-first                            // changes the first column to Monday instead of Sunday allow-partial                           // allows entering and selecting partial dates(year only, year and month only) min-year="2010"                         // minimum year allowed in the year input max-year="2030"                         // maximum year allowed in the year input pattern="MM/DD/YYYY"                    // the date pattern used for masking and formatting the date pattern-matcher="MDY"                   // specify which characters in the pattern are editable pattern-regex="\\d"                     // specify regex used for characters allowed in the pattern ?has-error="${this.hasError}"           // optional - boolean to indicate if the input date has an error .theme="${theme}"                       // theme used in displaying the calendar (light or dark) .selected="${this.selectedDate}"        // the Date object that specifies the value of the calendar
     @select-date="${this.changeDate}"       // custom event dispatched when a date is selected/entered
   ></mv-calendar>
 ```